 The Category B listed building dating back to the early 1800's, constructed from rose granite with slate rooves and nine distinctive Tudor style chimneys was formerly known as Erroll Schools.

-Originally the school building with was built as a two story construction, the boys classroom situated on the ground floor and girls classroom on the upper floor with access via a spiral staircase built into the tower.
-The toilet building, an impressive granite construction was situated outside at the end of the playgrounds.
+Originally the school building was built as a two story construction, the boys classroom situated on the ground floor and girls classroom on the upper floor with access via a spiral staircase built into the tower.
+The toilet building, an impressive granite construction is situated at the end of the playgrounds.
 Another building, known as the pump house, since demolished, was located near the western corner of the property.
-The schoolmaster’s house was added in 1834 and a plaque recording that fact is situated on the west wall e.
+The schoolmaster’s house was added in 1834 and a plaque recording that fact is situated on the west wall.

 In 1899, in accordance with the requirement to provide better ventilation and have safer access, the school was converted by building another classroom alongside the original building, removing the upper floor, part of one wall and spiral staircase.